 - What kind of plan do you need?
 There are a few different types of plans to choose from for your pet insurance policy, including accident and illness coverage and accident-only coverage.
 Accidents are things like toxin ingestion or traumatic injury, whereas illness includes things like hypothyroidism or ear infections.
 Additionally, you may find plans that offer general wellness plans for a fee—which cover things like routine checkups and preventative care.
 It's wise to look into these categories to see what your pet insurance covers:

 - Diagnostic testing

 - What isn't covered by your pet insurance plan?
 Typically, pet insurance does not cover pre-existing conditions.
-So, if your pet is already diagnosed with hip dysplasia, pet insurance won't cover it moving forward.
-Dental care can be tricky, too.
+So, if your pet is already diagnosed with hip dysplasia in their pet health record, pet insurance won't cover routine care for it moving forward.
+Dental care for pets can be tricky, too.
 Some plans only cover dental accidents (like broken teeth) but not dental diseases (like gingivitis).
 Similarly, if your pet already has gum disease—which is very common among cats and dogs—this will be considered a pre-existing condition in the eyes of most insurance companies.

 Pet insurance is very useful for pet owners but is important that pet owners do research the find the best pet insurance provider that offers comprehensive coverage.